The New Leader: Contributors

 Its contributors were prominent liberal thinkers and artists.
 The New Leader was the first to publish Joseph Brodsky and Aleksandr Solzhenitsyn in the United States.
-It was the first to publish Martin Luther King Jr.'s 1963 "Letter from Birmingham Jail".
+It was one of the first to publish Martin Luther King Jr.'s 1963 "Letter from Birmingham Jail".
 Other contributors, who were generally paid nothing or only a modest fee, included James Baldwin, Daniel Bell, Willy Brandt, David Dallin, Milovan Djilas, Theodore Draper, Max Eastman, Ralph Ellison, Sidney Hook, Hubert Humphrey, George F. Kennan, Murray Kempton, Irving Kristol, Melvin Lasky, Richard J. Margolis, Reuben Markham, Claude McKay, C. Wright Mills, Hans Morgenthau, Daniel Patrick Moynihan, Albert Murray, Ralph de Toledano, Reinhold Niebuhr, George Orwell, Bertrand Russell, Cyril Joad, Bayard Rustin, Arthur M. Schlesinger Jr. and Tony Sender.

 Closure

 The New Leader ceased print publication after the January/April 2006 double issue.
 A bimonthly online version was published from January/February 2007 to May/June/July/August 2010.

 Longtime Editor Myron Kolatch conducted an interview with Columbia University's The Current in 2007.
-He mainly discussed the history of journals of ideas (The New Leader, Partisan Review, The New Republic, National Review) and their role in politics and intellectual discourse.
+He discussed the history of journals of ideas (The New Leader, Partisan Review, The New Republic, National Review) and their role in politics and intellectual discourse.
 Kolatch's "Who We Are and Where We Came From", adapted from the last print issue, covers some of the same topics.